 Changes to this privacy notice:

-This privacy notice was published in May 2018 and will be reviewed again in 12 months time.
+This privacy notice was published in May 2018 and reviewed in October 2019.

-I continually review my privacy practices and may change this policy from time to time.
-When I do it will be placed on the website.
+We continually review our privacy practices and may change this policy from time to time.
+When we do it will be placed on the website.

-If you have any questions about this privacy notice or the information I hold about you, please contact me or our Data Protection Manager (Angela Campbell)
+If you have any questions about this privacy notice or the information we hold about you, please contact our Data Protection Manager (Angela Campbell)

-The best way to contact me is to write to me (via Chambers of William Clegg QC, 2 Bedford Row, London WC1R 4BU) or contact my clerks by email at email address clerks@2BedfordRow.co.uk or by phone at 0207 440 8888.
+The best way to contact us is to write to Angela Campbell (Chambers of William Clegg QC, 2 Bedford Row, London WC1R 4BU) or contact our clerks by email clerks@2BedfordRow.co.uk or by phone at 0207 440 8888.